 - In the XenApp and XenDesktop Site, select Manage secure client access > Edit secure client access settings.

 - Change the Access Method to Gateway Direct.

 - Enter the FQDN of the Secure Web Gateway.

 - Enter the Secure Ticket Authority (STA) information.

-For the Citrix Secure Gateway, Citrix recommends using the Citrix default path for this site (//XenAppServerName/Citrix/PNAgent).
-The default path enables your users to specify the FQDN of the Secure Web Gateway they are connecting to instead of the full path to the config.xml file that resides on the XenApp Services site (such as //XenAppServerName/CustomPath/config.xml).
+For the Citrix Secure Gateway, Citrix recommends using the Citrix default path (//XenAppServerName/Citrix/PNAgent).
+The default path enables the end users to specify the FQDN of the Secure Web Gateway they’re connecting to.
+Don’t use the full path to the config.xml file that is on the XenApp and XenDesktop Site.
+For example, //XenAppServerName/CustomPath/config.xml).